Insomnia & Sleep Deprivation: The Case For A Good Night's Sleep

 There's an old saying, "You are what you eat".
 Well, perhaps that should be "You are how you sleep", instead.

 More and more research indicates there is an association between sleep deprivation and weight.
-In general, the less you sleep the more you weigh.
+In general, the less you sleep the more likely you are to put on weight.

 Experts aren't sure if the relationship between poor sleep and obesity has to do with the extra hours available to eat at night, people feeling too tired to exercise, or due to the disruption of key hormones that control appetite.